Wanjira-Faith/python-wk1-codechallenge/README.md

 On 12-hours clock, there is no 0 hour, and time just after midnight is denoted as, for example, 12:15 am.
 On 24-hour clock, this translates to 0015.

+# Solution 1
+To solve this challenge:

+1. Check the period (am/pm) and the hour value.
+2. Adjust the hour accordingly based on the period.
+3. Convert the hour and minute to a four-digit string.
+4. Return the formatted time.

 # Running Solution 1
 1. Open a terminal
 2. Navigate to the directory